- 1. Name of the medicinal product

 White uncoated tablets.

-White, circular, flat bevelled-edge uncoated tablets impressed with the word C and the identifying letters CT on either side of a central division line on one face.
+White, circular, flat bevelled-edge uncoated tablets impressed with “C” and “CT” on either side of a central division line on one face.
 Nominal diameter 12.5mm.

 1) Analgesic for the relief of mild to moderate pain.